 Skip the Botpress rabbit hole unless you're an engineering team that wants control over every layer.
 The hosted managed tier ($150/month) is competitive on features but not on price for a solo founder pre-PMF.

-Start with free tiers.
+Start with no-card previews.
 All five platforms I tested have them.
 They're real enough to train on your actual URL and see whether the answers are good or garbage.
-Chatbase's free tier deletes after 14 days of inactivity — watch for that.
+Chatbase's no-card preview deletes after 14 days of inactivity — watch for that.
 The others (saavos, FastBots, Tidio) don't expire.

 Don't commit annually before one month of production use.
 The Chatbase annual plan saved me $8/month over monthly billing.
 I cancelled after one month anyway and ate the annual lock-in cost.
 Not worth the discount.

 Four months.
-Five platforms tested. $147 spent ($32 Chatbase, the rest free tiers, then $19/month ongoing for saavos).
+Five platforms tested. $107 spent ($32 Chatbase, the rest no-card previews, then $9/month ongoing for saavos).
 One bot in production.

 If I had just gone straight to a $19/month product and skipped the evaluation phase, I'd have saved 8 hours and $32.
 But I also wouldn't have known that Chatbase's credit system is tight at Hobby, that FastBots' live-agent differentiator is real, or that Botpress is genuinely a different product category.